Florida Property Insurance Market

 OIR oversees one of the largest insurance markets in the world.
 One of the way OIR monitors data trends in the property insurance market is by tracking the total number of residential policies, the total direct written premium, and the total insured value within the market.

-Data as of March 31, 2025.
+Data as of July 2026.
 Data from Market Intelligence Reports.

 Admitted Property Market vs. Non-Admitted Property Market